AregSargsyan/todo-list-app/README.md

 ### Framework and Version

-- **Angular 17**: The application is built using Angular 17, the latest version of the popular web application framework.
-This version brings performance improvements, better developer ergonomics, and more robust type-checking.
+- **Angular 17**: The application is built using Angular 17, the latest version of the Angular framework.

 ### Architecture